hyperledger/fabric-chaincode-node/TUTORIAL.md

 Note that ALL the functions defined in these modules will be called by the client SDK.

 - There are 3 functions `setup` `setNewAssetValue` and `doubleAssetValue` that can be called by issuing the appropriate invoke client side
-- The `ctx` in the function is a transaction context; each time a invoke is called this will be a new instance that can be used by the function implementation to access apis such as the world state of information on invoking identity.
+- The `ctx` in the function is a transaction context; each time an invoke is called, this will be a new instance that can be used by the function implementation to access apis such as the world state of information on invoking identity.
 - The arguments are split out from the array passed on the invoke.
 - The constructor contains a 'name' to help identify the sets of functions